A Canadian utility rover on the Moon

 Key capabilities

-The Canadian multi-purpose utility rover will feature key capabilities including:
+The Canadian multi-purpose utility rover will notably be designed to:

-- a design that allows it to survive the harsh lunar night, with temperatures as low as −200 °C and lasting about two Earth-weeks
+- survive the roughly two-week-long lunar night, with temperatures as low as -200 °C

-- guidance and navigation control from a Canadian operations centre on Earth or by astronauts on the Moon
+- be operated from a Canadian operations centre on Earth and by astronauts on the Moon or in orbit around the Moon

 The project is still in early concept development.
 Canadian companies will be selected as part of a competitive process to further develop concepts leading to the design, development, and operation of the multi-purpose utility rover.
 The rover is planned to be launched in the 2030s.